 For people who see chocolate as a candy, it does not matter.
 Beside chocolate, gummy bears, all kinds of snacks, spreads, sugary drinks and tons of other foods, do the same.They keep adding ingredients to the food to enhance the flavor, to inflate the weight and to lower the cost.
 The side effects such as obesity, diabetes, anxiety, mood swings, insomnia, to name a few, seem not to be of any concern.
 Why even bother trying to “purify” the chocolate, if majority of other foods are done pretty much the same, unhealthy, way?

-The main difference between Skinny Chocolate and dark chocolate is that Skinny Chocolate is not a candy.
+The main difference between Truffolie Chocolate and dark chocolate is that Truffolie is not a candy.
 It is scientifically crafted, chocolate based super-food.